Top Blockchain Projects, Platforms, Companies 2021

 Honeywell has launched a blockchain-powered marketplace for aerospace parts and equipment.
 It collects information about aircraft parts from various sources and presents it to potential customers on the platform.
 Using blockchain allows them to aggregate information that often comes from competing market players, and keeps it private.

 Honeywell actually went on to further develop the project after receiving positive feedback from the aerospace and aviation community.
 After carefully examining the activities performed by experts in the airline, defense, and related markets, they’ve come up with a new concept.
-The company’s new developing project is aimed to provide an integrated dynamic solution with flight scheduling and planning features.
+The company’s project is aimed to provide an integrated dynamic solution with flight scheduling and planning features.

 Conclusion

 Blockchain projects have become very progressive and provide innovative solutions to known challenges in the industry.
 Most of them propose making all data publicly available and erasing boundaries for sharing information.
-This boundless transparency, however, sometimes comes with a price.
+This limitless transparency, however, sometimes comes with a price.

 author